Alabama voting rights activist jailed on drug charges

 A grand jury has yet to decide whether to issue indictments in the shooting.

-Authorities are preparing paperwork to have Glasgow’s bond revoked, the Dothan Eagle reported.
+Authorities filed papers asking to have Glasgow’s bond revoked, the Dothan Eagle reported.
 Court records were not immediately available to show whether Glasgow had an attorney to speak on his behalf.

 Glasgow previously was arrested in September on a charge of putting a stolen license plate on his vehicle.
 Authorities also asked a judge to revoke Glasgow’s bond in that case but no decision has been released, records show.